levdok/timesheet/README.md

 The script moves your timesheets from Toggl to Jira Tempo.

 ## How does it works?
+The script uses python 3.
+Modules arrow, pandas and requesrs should be set.

 Set settings.ini:
 Add toggle's and tempo's tokens and tempo's authorAccountId.
 Set lastsuccessful.
 It is date and time in ISO which search in Toggl will be performed from.